-CCEE 562 Artificial Intelligence

-This course introduces students to the basic knowledge representation and learning methods of artificial intelligence.
+CCEE 562 Artificial Intelligence 3(3,0) This course introduces students to the basic knowledge representation and learning methods of artificial intelligence.
 The emphasis will be on understanding the fundamental artificial intelligence concepts, as well as being able to practically apply the corresponding approaches in solving practical problems and developing useful software applications.
-Covered topics include: machine learning, genetic algorithms, knowledge representation techniques and neural networks.
-The MATLAB programming language and WEKA library will also be introduced Prerequisite: CCEE 214.
+Covered topics include: intelligent agents, informed and uninformed search strategies, and adversarial search.
+The Python language libraries will also be introduced.
+Prerequisite: CCEE 214 or equivalent.

-CCEE 595A | Summative Learning Project 1

-First phase of a team-oriented, project-based experience that culminates in the creation of an artifact; milestones include: project selection and proposal, creative solution, report, presentation, and demonstration of the created device.
-Prerequisites: ENGL 217.
+CCEE 595A Summative Learning Project 1 1(1,0) First phase of a team-oriented, project-based experience that culminates in the c creation of an artifact; milestones include: project selection and proposal, creative s olution, report, preser tation, and demonstration of the created device.
+Prerequisites ENGL 217, Senior St tanding.

+CCEE 595B

-CCEE 595B BE Summative Learning Project 2
+BE Summative Learning Project 2

+3(3,0)

 Team-oriented, project-based experience that culminates in the creation of an artifact; milestones include: project selection and proposal, creative solution, report, presentation, and demonstration of the created device.
-Maybe be a continuation of Summative Learning Project I under special circumstances.
-Prerequisite: CCEE 595A.
+Maybe be a continuation of

-Students may meet their technical electives requirements from the following selection of elective courses.
+Students may meet their engineering technical electives requirements from the following selection of elective courses.